6ogo/multi-model-training-python/README.md

 # Model Training and Evaluation App

-This repository contains a Streamlit-based application designed for model training and evaluation on a given dataset.
-The app allows users to upload a CSV file, select target variables, choose from multiple machine learning models, and evaluate their performance.
-The application includes data preprocessing steps like handling missing values, feature selection based on correlation, and scaling, alongside hyperparameter tuning for some models.
-The app then outputs various performance metrics and visualizations, such as confusion matrices, ROC curves, feature importance plots, and model training histories.

 ### Key Points in the README:
 1. **Project Overview** - Provides a brief explanation of the app.
 2. **Features** - Lists the features of the app, including the models supported, the types of evaluations, and visualizations available.